-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 May 2 015 Subchapter Subject Page ending w Page ending with M1130.000 ABD RESOURCE EXCLUSIONS M1130.300 21 a.
-Income and Resources Treatment b.
-Payments Not "Conversion of a Resource"

-6. Accelerated Life Insurance Payments

-Since accelerated payments can be used to meet food, clothing, or shelter needs, the payments are income in the month received and a resource if retained into the following month and not otherwise excludable.

-The receipt of an accelerated payment is not treated as a conversion of a resource for Medicaid purposes.
-This is because, under an accelerated arrangement, an individual receives proceeds from the policy, not the policy's resource value--which is its CSV.

-C. Procedure Initial Application

-1. Using the Individual's Records for Verification

-a.
-Ask the individual to submit:

-- all the life insurance policies he or she owns; and - the most recent annual dividend statement issued for each policy. - b.
-For countable and excludable policies, use these records to verify: - the owner; - the insured; - the FV; - whether the policy pays dividends and, if it does, what option the individual selected for their disposition (i.e. accumulations, additions, applied to premiums, paid by check); and - if dividend accumulations, their current amount. - c.
-Additionally, for countable policies, use these records to verify: - whether the policy generates a CSV and, if it does, - the current CSV (including the CSV of any dividend additions and any loans on the policy which reduce the CSV).
-Some insurance policies include a CSV table.
-For policies that do not pay dividends, if the table lists a CSV value for the specific number of years the individual has owned the policy, no additional verification is needed.

-2. Contacting an Insurance Company or Agent for Verification

-If examination of a policy does not reveal an item of information listed in 1. above, obtain that information from the individual's agent or the insurance company, subject to the operating assumptions in 4. below.
-Do so by phone, if possible, and document the information in the case record.

-3. Exception to Verification

-Do not verify employer-provided term insurance.
+0 edical Assistance Eligibility Chapter M11 Page Revision Date May 2015 Subchapter Subject M1130.000 AB D RESOURCE EXCLUSIONS Page ending v M11 - je 21 6.
+Accelerated Life Insurance a.
+Income and Resources Trea atment Payments Since accelerated payments can be needs, the payments are income in retained into the following month in the month receive d and a resource if b.
+Payments Not "Conversion of a Resource" The receipt of an accelerated pay resource for Medicaid purposes. arrangement, an individual receiv resource valuewhich is its CSV This is because, und yes proceeds from th ler an accelerated y's C. Procedure Initial Application 1.
+Using the Individual's a.
+Ask the individual to submi it: Records for Verification all the life insurance policies the most recent annual divide for each policy. b.
+For countable and excludat ole policies, use thes e records to verify: the owner;the insured;the FV; whether the policy pays divident individual selected for their dapplied to premiums, paid by lisposition (i.e. accur • if dividend accumulations, th c.
+Additionally, for countable policies, use these re ecords to verify: • whether the policy generates a CSV and, if it does 5, • the current CSV (including the loans on the policy which received a CSV table.
+For policists a CSV value for the spectrowned the policy, no addition luce the CSV).
+Som licies that do not pay cific number of years e insurance policies dividends, if the table the individual has 2.
+Contacting an Insurance Company or Agent for Verification If examination of a policy does n above, obtain that information fro company, subject to the operating phone, if possible, and document om the individual's a gassumptions in 4. b gent or the insurance below.
+Do so by Ι. 3.
+Exception to Verification Do not verify employer-provided l term insurance.

-Manual Title Chapter Page Revision n Date Virginia Medical Assistance Eligibility M11 July 1 995 Subchapter Subject Page ending w Page ending with M1130.000 ABD RESOURCE EXCLUSIONS M113 M1130.300
+Manual Title Chapter Page Revision Date n Date Virginia Medical Assistance Eligibility M11 M11 July 1995 Subchapter Subject Page ending with F Page M1130.000 ABD RESOURCE EXCLUSIONS M1130.300 22